jrazec/jrazec/README.md

 👋 Hi!
 I'm Razec,a BSIT student who's deeply immersed in the fascinating realm of coding.
 I'm always eager to learn and broaden my horizons.
-👯 I’m always excited to collaborate on projects, especially those related to Web Development, Machine Learning, and Data Analysis/Science!
-##
-Please keep in mind that I only have the fundamental foundation in these areas, I consider myself a lifelong learner.
-I’m always eager to learn more and improve my skills.
-So, let’s learn and grow together! 🚀

 ## 🛠 Skills
 Here are some skills I acquired in the past years: 🔭
 - **C++**